3d-paws/3D-PAWS-Particle-FullStation/docs/Sensors.md

 This I2C Multiplexer is set to I2C address 0x70.
 It is TCA9548A compatible.
 - This [Grove - 8 Channel I2C Multiplexer/I2C Hub (TCA9548A)](https://www.seeedstudio.com/Grove-8-Channel-I2C-Hub-TCA9548A-p-4398.html) should also work.
 <pre>
+Below is output from the serial console at boot.
 MUX:INIT
 MUX OK
 MUX:SCAN